oddbird/oddleventy/content/blog/2022/zero-units.md

 }
 ```

-There would be other ways to do this of course.
+There would be other ways to do this of course --
-I'm not suggesting this is the only or best approach,
 but it made sense to me
 as a way of handling different outdent styles
 with a single variable toggle.

-**The code above doesn't work.**
+**Sadly, the code above doesn't work.**

 Why?
 Everything looks right,
 and my `figure` elements outdent as expected --
-but the list-padding never changes.
+but the list never indents on small screens.
 Looking closer,
+it seems the entire `calc()` function
-it turns out that `calc()` is returning _invalid_.
+is considered _invalid_.
-It doesn't matter what value I give to `--outdent`,
-no list padding is ever applied.
+What am I doing wrong?

 ## CSS value types